There are many catered ski chalets in France; English speakers run many of them, which you may find comforting if your French isn’t up to scratch.

-There are a plenty of catered ski chalets in France, many of which are run by English companies.
-In fact, you can find them dotted all over the French Alps near many popular ski resorts.
+You can find catered ski chalets dotted all over the French Alps near many famous ski resorts.

-We’ve put this guide together to let you know exactly what you can expect from catered ski chalets in France.
+Wherever you’re off to this season, we’ve put this guide together to tell you precisely what you can expect from catered ski chalets in France.

 What is a chalet?